yukkeechang/code-assessment-web/README.md

 # Work & Co Web Code Assessment

+On branch "yukkee" show's how I implemented React JS, Redux, MaterialCSS to recreate the shopping cart for this take home assessment

 This is a copy of the [Redux Shopping Cart Example](https://github.com/reactjs/redux/tree/master/examples/shopping-cart).

 To start a development server: